Li Ling: Life after defection

 As a young and high-profile defector, the Chanyu held generous regard of Li Ling, giving Li his daughter's hand in marriage and making Li Lord Youxiao (右校王), the same title as Chanyu's chief adviser (and a notorious Han traitor), Wei Lü (衛律).
 However, the Xiongnu Queen Dowager (大閼氏) disliked Li Ling and wanted him killed.
 The Chanyu therefore sent Li Ling to a far northern region, and did not call him back until after the Queen Dowager died.

-In 90 BC, Xiongnu invaded Wuyuan (五原) twice, Shanggu (上谷), and Jiuquan.
+In 90 BC, Xiongnu invaded Wuyuan twice, Shanggu, and Jiuquan.
 Emperor Wu ordered a major counteroffensive in three columns against Xiongnu, with Li Guangli leading 70,000 men, Shang Qiucheng (商丘成) leading 30,000 and Mang Tong (莽通) leading 40,000.
 The Xiongnu responded by having all tribes retreat further north with a scorched earth strategy to challenge the Han army's operational limit.
 When the forces led by Shang Qiucheng withdrew after meeting no adversary, Xiongnu sent in Li Ling to pursue the Han forces with 30,000 cavalry.
 The two sides battled for nine days, ironically, at the Altay Mountains.
 Li Ling was defeated badly by the Han forces, and retreated after suffering heavy casualties.

 Li Ling was dispatched twice by the Chanyu to persuade the detained Han ambassador Su Wu to surrender, as Li and Su used to be co-workers and good friends.
 Initially Li Ling was too ashamed to visit Su Wu, as he defected merely the year after Su's exile to Lake Baikal.
 On his first visit, Li Ling mentioned how everyone in Su Wu's family back in China had either died or remarried, hoping to sever Su's patriotic bond.
 Li then said that Emperor Wu had grown old and emotionally unstable, and that he used to feel guilty about defecting but overcame it eventually.
 However, Su Wu emphasized how much he valued the honor and responsibility the motherland had given him, and told Li Ling that the choice lay between honor and death.
 Moved by Su Wu's unshakable valor, Li Ling tearfully exclaimed, "Aye!
 Such an honorable man!
 I and Wei Lü have sins that dwarf the sky!"
 The second time Li Ling visited Su Wu, he brought the news that Emperor Wu had died, which caused Su to mourn so hard that he vomited blood and almost died.

-When the Emperor Zhao of Han took the throne, the coregents Huo Guang and Shangguan Jie, who were both old friends of Li Ling, sent the ambassador Ren Lizheng (任立政, from Longxi like Li) to persuade Li to return home.
+When Emperor Zhao of Han took the throne, the coregents Huo Guang and Shangguan Jie, who were both old friends of Li Ling, sent the ambassador Ren Lizheng (任立政), who like Li was from Longxi, to persuade Li to return home.
 Ren took the opportunity to talk to Li privately, telling him that all his sins could be forgiven, that he needed not worry about wealth after returning and his old friends missed him.
 However, Li Ling refused, claiming that he had already become a "foreigner" and he couldn't stand to be ashamed a second time.